databricks/spark-training/strata_2013/index.md

    `http://<master_node_hostname>:8080`

    You should have been given `master_node_hostname` at the beginning of the tutorial, or you might have [launched your own cluster](launching-a-cluster.html) and made of note of it then.
-You should see the Spark Standalone mode web interface, similar to the following (yours will also probably show four slaves).
+You should see the Spark Standalone mode web interface, similar to the following (yours will probably show five slaves).

    ![Spark Standalone Web UI](img/standalone-webui640.png)